paritytech/json-rpc-interface-spec/src/api/chainSpec_unstable_spec.md

 To establish a connection to the chain at least one bootnode is needed.
 The servers are encouraged to provide at least one trusted bootnode.

-- `genesis` is an object containing the genesis storage of the chain.
+- `genesis` is a JSON object containing the genesis storage of the chain.
 This field has the following formats, depending on the provided `rawGenesis` parameter.
   - If `rawGenesis` is `true`, then the `genesis` field is a JSON object containing the raw genesis storage of the chain.
 The object has the following format:

     ```json